IDMNYU/audiolab/docs/synths.md

 \* **Serge "Pulse" jacks send and receive more than pulses** - a better way to think of them is as "*digital*", "*binary*", or "*boolean*" signals, insofar as their voltage state is either HIGH (5V) or LOW (0V).
 Pulse jacks are used for gates, PWM / square waves, comparator / switching signals, as well as pulses.

-Some modules have additional colors, such as lavender jacks for passive connectors on the 73-75 Adaptor module and orange for the AC-coupled (-5V or 5V) comparator jack on the Random\*Source Smooth / Stepped Generator module.
+Some modules have additional colors, such as lavender jacks for passive connectors on the 73-75 Adapter module and orange for the AC-coupled (-5V or 5V) comparator jack on the Random\*Source Smooth / Stepped Generator module.

 As noted above, these conventions describe the *kind* of voltage being delivered, not *how* you're going to use it.
 In the image above, the output area of the module has black, blue, and red jacks, but all of them can be used to generate either audio patched into the speakers or control voltage patched into another module.